The Top-Rated Car Seats of 2025: Which One is Right for Your Child Now?

 Graco TurboBooster 2.0 Highback Booster Car Seat

 Most popular High-backed booster seat: The Graco TurboBooster Highback Booster Car Seat is a popular choice for a low-cost high-backed booster seat.
-It has adjustable headrest and armrests and can be converted into a backless booster seat.
+It has adjustable headrest and armrests and can be converted into a backless booster seat when they get too tall for that headrest.

 When can I transition my child from a high-backed booster to a regular booster?